eesoymilk/waterfall-plot/README.md

 # 209AS Assignment 2: Waterfall Plot

 This is the repository for the assignment 2 for the course "Fall 2024 ECE 209AS – Engineer Interactive Systems" at the University of California, Los Angeles.

-Please refer to **report.pdf** for the detailed report which satisfies the requirements and the deliverables of the assignment.
+## Requirements and Deliverables

+- **report.pdf**: A detailed report.
+- **demo.mkv**: A video demonstration of the program.

 ## Usage